Tom Sawyer Island: The Captain's Treasure

 The Captain's Treasure is a large mound of loot at the furthest end of the Island accessible to guests.
 The area is a photo-op in which guests can pose with the mound of treasure, and often Captain Jack Sparrow can be found posing for photos with guests.

 Tom & Huck's Tree House

-Tom and Huck's Tree House was the only major guest-accessible feature on the Island not to be notably featured on the Explorer's Map of Pirate's Lair on Tom Sawyer Island.
-The Tree House was a remnant of the original Tom Sawyer Island theme, and is arguably now irrelevant in regards to the Island's pirate theme, though it does play into the island's new backstory as being a backdrop for Tom and Huck's wildly imaginative pirate playtime.
-The Tree House was mostly unchanged during the Pirate's Lair re-theme, except for a couple of small pirate additions themed to appear as though Tom and Huck made them in the tree house.
+The Tree House was a remnant of the original Tom Sawyer Island and was mostly unchanged during the re-theme, except for a couple of small pirate additions themed to appear as though Tom and Huck made them in the tree house.
 When the island reopened after its July 2017 refurbishment, the stairs up the tree house were removed and guests can no longer climb up the tree house.

 Fort Wilderness

 Fort Wilderness is an original 1956 feature of Tom Sawyer Island.
 Previously a guest-accessible feature of the island, Fort Wilderness was closed after the island re-opened from a refurbishment in 2003.
 In 2007 Disney demolished the original 1956 Fort Wilderness due to long-neglected termite and weather damage.
 A new Fort Wilderness was constructed; however, instead of being constructed with authentic hand-hewn logs, it was built with standard milled lumber.
 The new Fort Wilderness is not accessible to guests.